Zhangxf-ccnu/PANDA/README.md

 reference data to infer cell-type-specific archetypes, providing a comprehensive characterization of the state space for each cell type.
-Subsequently, PANDA performs deconvolution on spatial transcriptomics data to deliver accurate estimates of cell type composition and cell-type-specific gene expression.
+Subsequently, PANDA performs deconvolution on spatial transcriptomics data to deliver accurate estimates of cell type proportions and cell-type-specific gene expression.

 ![Schematic overview of PANDA](figure1.png)